bishawjitsaha/SideHustler/README.md

 - Link can be found on submission in server/.env
 - Anything you edit on localhost will show up on the Vercel deployment

+Firebase authentication token expires after an hour of usage for security purposes.
+If things stop loading then, you need to sign-out and sign back in.

 # Run It Locally

 Open two terminals in the root directory.
 Make sure the `.env` files are present in both the `client/` and `server/` directories.